byarbrough/ece382_lab01/README.md

 ![alt text](https://raw.githubusercontent.com/byarbrough/ece382_lab01/master/FlowChart.jpg "Basic Flowchart")

 This design had a couple of flaws.
 First, I was not consistent in what exactly how I wanted to store things or when I wanted to read from anything.
-The basic idea was good though: store the first number and the operation instruction and then interpret the insturcion before deciding what to do next.
-I wanted to take advantage of loops to avoid writting redundant code, so depending on if there was a clear instruciton or not, the loop needed to go back to a differnet point (would the next value from ROM be a number or an instruciton?).
-After reconsidering these things and clarifying some of the instructions, this is a much more acurate flowchart for basic functionality.
+The basic idea was good though: store the first number and the operation instruction and then interpret the instructions before deciding what to do next.
+I wanted to take advantage of loops to avoid writing redundant code, so depending on if there was a clear instruction or not, the loop needed to go back to a different point (would the next value from ROM be a number or an instruction?).
+After reconsidering these things and clarifying some of the instructions, this is a much more accurate flowchart for basic functionality.

 _Rethought Flowchart_
 *having computer difficulties, standby*